mariebissell/mariebissell.github.io/_pages/publications.md

 permalink: /researchprojects/
 author_profile: true
 ---

-<strong>Current projects</strong><br>
-<i>Cross-linguistic effects on lexical processing</i>: We are examining how listeners' experiences with languages other than English affect how they process words with different English allophones.
+<b>Cross-linguistic effects on lexical processing</b>: We are examining how listeners' experiences with languages other than English affect how they process words with different English allophones.
 We are currently preparing a manuscript from this project for submission to <em>Journal of the Acoustical Society of America</em>.
 This project is an ongoing collaboration with UT Arlington graduate student Shawn Tang.
+<br><br>

+<i>Hyperarticulation of dialect variants</i>: We are exploring clear speech as a novel approach to addressing the actuation problem, aiming to figure out whether phonological control of new variants could originate in clear speech registers.
+We are currently revising a proposal to submit to the National Science Foundation, which was previously submitted to the National Science Foundation's Build & Broaden Program and ranked high competitive.
+This project is an ongoing collaboration with [Ivy Hauser](https://www.uta.edu/academics/faculty/profile?user=ivy.hauser) at UT Arlington.
 <br><br>

 <p align="center">